 A note book and pen

-Please make sure you dress warm enough, there won't be vigorous movement to keep you warm!
+Please make sure you DRESS FOR THE WEATHER, there won't be vigorous movements to keep you warm!
+Layers are highly recommended.